cisco-asp-web/LTRMSI-3000/lab_3/lab_3-guide.md

 ### Run a ping test!

-3. On the Berlin VM exec into one of the carrotspod containers and ping Amsterdam's interface in the carrots VRF:
+1. On the Berlin VM exec into one of the carrotspod containers and ping Rome's interface in the carrots VRF:
     ```
     kubectl exec -it -n veggies carrots0 -- sh
     ```